GPlates/pygplates-course-2022/README.md

 This repository *will* contain jupyter notebooks showcasing some of the ways in which you can use `pygplates`.
 It accompanies the 2022 GPlates and pyGPlates workshop.

 ## Notebook ideas
+1. Quick intro to Python and Jupyter
-1. Getting started
+2. Getting started with PyGPlates: reconstructing points
-- Reconstructing points
-- motion paths and flowlines?
+3. Motion paths and flowlines
-- calculate spreading rate?
+4. calculate spreading rate?
-- animation?
+5. Reconstructing larger datasets?
+6. Velocities and an animation?
 - machine learning example?

 ##